nodox/fullstack-bootcamp/chapter1.md

 # What is a web page?
 * Talk about the DOM and components of a web page
-A web page is a document prepared to be read by a web browser so its can display the content of the page on the web.
+A web page is a document prepared to be read by a web browser so it can display the content of the page on the web.

 # What is HTML?